moizsyed/build.wikimedia.org/rc-feed.md

 | revision | For an `edit` action, this is an array with the revision id for the `new` and `old` version of the page.
 | patrolled | Whether the action has a [patrolled flag](https://www.mediawiki.org/wiki/Help:Patrolled_edits).
 Only present for `new` and `edit` actions.
 (TODO: verify?)

-The following paramteres are only present for `log`-type actions:
+The following parameters are only present for `log`-type actions:

 | Parameter | Description |
 |-----------|-------------|